vsulli/CipherEncoderDecoder/CipherEncoderDecoder/README.md

 -

 TODO
+- fix affine cipher - need to add more character maps to header file since not all of the ciphers were using the same map
 - make a function to make words lowercase before feeding into encoder
 - fix to work for phrases with spaces
 - separate out into multiple files